jarnalyrkar/dmplayer/readme.md

 `php -v`<br>
 If you get back a version number, you're good to go.

+### Install PHP (MacOS)
+Homebrew, I guess?
+I'm not too savvy with mac, sorry.<br>
+Let me know if you have an easy-to-follow guide for MacOS!

 ## How to use it
+There is an info-button you can click inside the app to get more info.

-First, feel free to delete the sample theme, by clicking the minus symbol next to the theme-name.
-Now, create your own theme by writing something in the first textbox and pressing the button with a plus icon.
+First, feel free to delete the sample theme, by clicking the minus symbol next to the theme-name, or double click the title to rename it.
+If you want to create your own theme, write something in the first textbox and press the button with a plus icon.

 A default preset is automatically added.
-You can double click on the title (any title, actually) to change it to something else.
+You can double click on the title to change it to something else, if you'd like.
 A preset contains all the volume settings you make for the tracks, and which tracks should be playing for a given preset.
 If you select different presets it will fade out tracks that are no longer playing, and fade the volume sliders into the preset position.

 Add a track by following the same procedure, filling out the text box, and clicking the adjacent button with the plus icon.
 Tracks are a little different, in that they contain the actual music or ambience files.